 Why should I fertilize my lawn in the fall?

 Just because you may be mowing your lawn less doesn’t mean the plant is dead or dormant.
 While your grass is not actively growing on top right now, it is growing beneath the surface.
-Like an animal headed into hibernation, your lawn’s root cells are thickening and storing carbohydrates for the winter.
+Like an animal, heading into hibernation, your lawn’s root cells are thickening and storing carbohydrates for the winter.
 Therefore, it’s imperative to feed your lawn one last time before the damaging frost and snow hits.

 Why is a late fall application so important?

-What is winterizer?
+What is a winterizer?

 What would happen if I skipped my late fall treatment?

-Proper fall lawn care leads to a thicker, greener lawn with less weeds in the spring.
+Proper fall lawn care leads to a thicker, greener lawn with fewer weeds in the spring.
 Without a late fall application, your lawn might not develop a stronger, denser root system to help it look lush, healthy, and vibrant when the warmer months return.
 Taking action now means you’re making a solid investment in a beautiful spring landscape.

 Can you fertilize a lawn with leaves on the ground?